-The following pages contain the provisions of the Medway Zoning Bylaw and the Medway Zoning Map as amended by actions taken at the November 18, 2019 Town Meeting.
-Please note however, that these amendments have not yet been approved by the Massachusetts Attorney General's office.
+The following pages contain the provisions of the Medway Zoning Bylaw and Zoning Map including amendments approved at the November 16, 2020 Town Meeting.
+Please note however, that these amendments have not yet been reviewed by the Massachusetts Attorney General's office.
+Also provided is a synopsis history of Zoning Bylaw amendments since its last recodification in May of 2015.
+Notations are provided throughout the Bylaw to document the dates when text was amended or added.